How often should I get my racking inspected?

 Why should I get my racking inspected by IRIA and not the manufacturer?

-Getting your racking inspected by an independent company such as IRIA ensures the most economical means of maintaining your racking.
+Having your racking inspected by an independent company such as IRIA ensures the most impartial and cost effective means of racking maintenance.

-IRIA will inspect all brands of racking, this is especially important if you have multiple brands on your site.
+IRIA will inspect all brands of racking, this is especially important if you utilise multiple brands on your site.
 In general manufacturers will only inspect their own brand.

-IRIA has no interest in selling you racking and therefore we will not recommend repairs that are not necessary.
-In general the inspectors for the racking manufacturers are also their sales people.
+IRIA has no interest in selling you racking and therefore will not recommend unnecessary repairs.
+For the most part inspectors for the racking manufacturers are also their sales people.

 How do I arrange a racking inspection?